 Whilst the Maldives is a very popular high-end holiday destination, it has always been a tricky one to score with airline miles.

-A lot of people were delighted when BA began flying the route a couple of years ago.
+A lot of people were delighted when British Airways began flying the route a couple of years ago.
 As usually happens, reward availability was very good when the route was launched, but as more people realised it existed seats began to get scarcer.

 It hasn’t helped that there are not many alternatives to BA for US-based members of the American Airlines frequent flyer scheme, although the new partnership AA has with Etihad may release some pressure on BA seats.